 Improvement was slow but steady.
-The case is said to have progressed to such a point that the hospital surgeons are absolutely certain that the operation will become a complete success and that the patient will be able to see as well as he ever did.
+The case is said to have progressed to such a point that the hospital surgeons are absolutely certain that the operation will become a complete success and that the nationt will be able

-GIRL HAS QUEER PET
+GIRL HAS QUEER PET.

 Mile.
-Marthe Dumont, daughter of the military attache of the French embassy at Washington, has posed with her Brazilian monkey, the only one in this country, perched upon her shoulder.
+Martine Dumont, daughter of the military attache of the French embassy at Washington, has posed with her Brazilian monkey, the only one in this country, perched upon her shoulder.
 The little animal is an affectionate and playful pet.